teambit/docs/docs/sourcing-components.md

 Bit notifies on any new versions found for the components that exist in the local workspace.

-Running `bit status` also shows that there are pending changes for the component:
+Running `bit status` also shows pending changes for the component:

 ```bash
 $ bit status